gabrielrovesti/gabrielrovesti/README.md

   - 💻 CS Enthusiast, love learning and teaching (currently teaching a lot from elementary up until college)
   - 🎼 Music lover
   - 🎨 Art and details lover
-  - 🥋 Karateka from many years
+  - 🥋 Karateka for many years
   - ✈️ Travel lover
   - 🚴‍♂️ Love some bicycle around
   - 🚶‍♂️ Always walking, like Forrest Gump, but steadily going